-Start planning your trip to Barcelona for the 2021 Spanish Grand Prix on May 7-9.
-Useful information on visas, money, weather and staying healthy.
+Start planning your trip to Barcelona for the Formula 1 Spanish Grand Prix 2024.
+Advice about visas, money, weather and staying healthy.

 Spain Travel: Need to Know